Pro/dkim-exchange/README.md

 WARNING: Please read the 'Known Bugs' section before you continue!

+If you have a version installed previous to 26.11.2013 read the Section [Update from Version 0.5](#update-from-version-0.5)

 ## Supported versions

 The .dll is compiled for .NET 3.5